Table of Contents

 Focus on Joint Strength

 While most people exercise to look good athletes need to be more mindful.
-It is important for athletes to strengthen not only their muscles but also their joints.
+Athletes need to strengthen not only their muscles but also their joints.
 Joint-centric exercise programs to increase the strength, range of motion, and pain-free ability of your hip, knee, and ankle joints are paramount to a successful athletic career.

 These types of programs helped me recover from 4 knee surgeries (including both ACL surgeries).